Eotragus

 Eotragus is an extinct genus of early bovid.
 Species belonging to the genus inhabited Europe, Africa, and Asia during the Miocene some 20-18 million years ago.
 It is related to the modern nilgai and four-horned antelope.
 It was small and probably lived in woodland environments.

+Discovery

+E. sansaniensis was first described in 1851 by Édouard Lartet, after fossil remains including teeth and a partial skull were unearthed from the Sansan paleontological site southwestern France.
+It was initially assigned the scientific name Antilope sansaniensis, before later being assigned to the new genus Eotragus once it was understood to be an early bovid.

+Palaeoecology

+E. lampangensis, based on carbon isotope studies, inhabited habitats intermediate between forest and grassland.
+Dental microwear analysis suggests that Eotragus was most likely a browser as opposed to a grazer.